IBM-Cloud/docs/services/appid/getting-started-android.md

     2. Replace the AppID.REGION_UK with your {{site.data.keyword.Bluemix_notm}} region.

-## Authenticate users using the login widget
+## Authenticate users by using the login widget
 {: #authenticate-login-widget}

-The login widget default configuration uses Facebook and Google as authentication options.
-If you configure only one of them the login widget will NOT launch and the user will be redirected to the configured IDP authentication screen.
+The login widget default configuration requires the use of both Facebook and Google for authentication.
+If you configure only one of them, the login widget does not launch and the user is redirected to the configured IDP authentication screen.

-After the {{site.data.keyword.appid_short_notm}} client SDK is initialized, you can start to authenticate users by launching the login widget.
+After the {{site.data.keyword.appid_short_notm}} client SDK is initialized, you can authenticate your users by running the login widget.

     ```java
     LoginWidget loginWidget = AppID.getInstance().getLoginWidget();